-Asbestos, plasterboard and garden chemicals
+Disposing of asbestos, plasterboard, and garden chemicals

-Conditions of disposal
+Conditions of disposal:

-- Only bonded asbestos accepted
+- only bonded asbestos accepted

-- All wood, glass, plastic and metal must have been removed before disposal
+- all wood, glass, plastic and metal must have been removed before disposal

-- Must be double bagged and wrapped
+- asbestos must be double bagged and wrapped

-Last updated: 10 June 2019
+Last updated: 13 August 2019